Thomas Randolph, 1st Earl of Moray: Diplomatic career

 Moray's name appears directly after Robert's on the 1320 Declaration of Arbroath, which was sent to Pope John XXII by the nobles of Scotland to persuade him to recognise Scotland as an independent nation.
 In 1323, along with Bishop William Lamberton he was a principal negotiator in the talks that resulted in a thirteen-year truce between Scotland and England.
 Later, in 1324, he was sent to meet the Pope in person at his court in Avignon.
-At this meeting, Randoph successfully persuaded Pope John to recognise Robert as King of Scots, a major diplomatic coup.
+At this meeting, Randolph successfully persuaded Pope John to recognise Robert as King of Scots, a major diplomatic coup.
 The next year the Pope wrote to Moray declaring his hope and trust in his efforts to make peace between England and Scotland and gave permission for him to visit the Holy Sepulchre in Jerusalem.

 Moray was again sent to France in 1325, this time to persuade King Charles IV to sign the Treaty of Corbeil renewing the Franco-Scottish alliance, which he did successfully.

-After his return to Scotland, he had a commanding role in the Battle of Stanhope Park against the English.
-The English suffered a humiliating defeat and were forced to sign the Treaty of Edinburgh–Northampton, by which Scotland's independence was finally acknowledged.
+After his return to Scotland, he had a commanding role in the Scottish victory at the Battle of Stanhope Park over the English.
+The Scots and English proceeded to sign the Treaty of Edinburgh–Northampton, by which Scotland's independence was finally acknowledged.